 Cash match is actual funds provided by the applicant that are reasonable, necessary, and directly related to the project and funded by the applicant.
-Actual funds may be considered up to 60 months4 prior to the project application deadline.
-Education and outreach efforts at the school do not constitute cash http://www.oregon.gov/ODOT/Safety/Documents/SRTSActPlanTemplate.pdf or contact Heidi.Manlove@odot.state.or.us to determine if your project is within a one-mile radius of a school with an Action Plan.
+Actual funds may be considered up to 60 months6 prior to the project application deadline.
+Education and outreach efforts at the school do not constitute cash match.
+Examples of cash match include engineering, design, utility relocation, right of way acquisition, and construction costs.